Typical swimming speed is about 12 miles per hour. Short bursts are possible

 Social Interactions

-with others (as most animals do).
-They may include tail slapping (kerplunking), jaw popping, pectoral slapping (as seen in
+relationships with others (as most animals do).
+They may include tail slapping (kerplunking), jaw popping, pectoral slapping

-the video below), chasing, head-to-head racing, squawking at each other and raking.
-Males fighting with each other for
+(as seen in the video below), chasing, head-to-head racing, squawking at each other and raking.
+Males fighting with each

-access to sexually available females is another example of aggressive behavior.
-Following such behavior, the aggressors will
+other for access to sexually available females is another example of aggressive behavior.
+Following such behavior, the aggressors

-often touch each other in a social way, almost as if they are "making up".
-Sometimes the aggressive behavior is more psychological
+will often touch each other in a social way, almost as if they are "making up".
+Sometimes the aggressive behavior is

-(e.g. taking an arched or "S" position) than physical (e.g. fin and tail slaps, open mouths, squawking).
-Most animals (including
+more psychological (e.g. taking an arched or "S" position) than physical (e.g. fin and tail slaps, open mouths, squawking).

 In the following video a 19 month old female dolphin calf is attempting to assert herself with her mother nearby.